adtma/adtma.github.io/_posts/2026-02-04-phreeqc-pyrite.md

 Once I installed the Iphreeqc library, I was able to make the script work.
 The next step was to do one of the exercises that was provided in the PHREEQC manual.

 ## Pyrite Oxidation
-The example/exercise I choose to do is example 5.
+The exercise I choose to do is reproducing example 5 from the PHREEQC Manual.
 This example focuses on simulating pyrite oxidation (which is kinda of related to my current research project).
 Think of it like a simple chemistry experiment where we have a beaker filled with water and a mix of minerals like pyrite, calcite, and goethite.
 The main goal of this exercise is to see what happens when we gradually add oxygen and a bit of salt to the mix.
 As the oxygen hits the pyrite, a whole chain reaction starts where minerals dissolve and others form based on the shifting chemical balance.

 First, I need to import the libraries I need to run this exercise